-The "Stability" potentiometer on the AC Regulator card adjusts the minimum timing and can affect the response and stability of the drive when operating in "current limit".
+The "Stability" potentiometer on the AC Regulator card adjusts the response and stability of the drive when operating in "current limit".
 With the scope connected to "READ" and the test switch at 19B position adjust the Stability pot in such a direction (while in current limit-acceleration) that the scope picture is as indicated in Figure 16 of the Appendix.